KSofen/OnHub-NSS-MESH-pre-built-binaries/README.md

 This version of the firmware includes MESH and relayd support

-Final kernel SNAPSHOT from OpenWrt 23.05.XX firmware iteration.
+Final kernel SNAPSHOT from OpenWrt 23.05.XX firmware iteration (5.15.173)

 If you are not using MESH, disable startup of mesh11sd service.